langfuse/langfuse-docs/pages/docs/sdk/typescript/example-vercel-ai.md

 In this end-to-end example, we use the [stream-lifecycle callbacks](https://sdk.vercel.ai/docs/guides/providers/openai#guide-save-to-database-after-completion) to log all LLM calls to Langfuse via the [Langfuse TS SDK](https://langfuse.com/docs/sdk/typescript/guide).
 It also supports Node.js, Serverless, and Edge Runtimes and intgrates well with Langchain JS ([integration docs](https://langfuse.com/docs/integrations/langchain)).

 Hint: this is a deno-notebook and uses deno imports.

-This notebook still uses legacy methods of the Vercel AI SDK, we will update it soon to use the new methods.

 ## Backend API Route